 To be eligible for admission, you must have previously completed at least one of the following degrees:

 - Bachelor (Honours Class 1 or Class 2) degree;

 - Master of Research degree;

-- Qualifications from a university or other tertiary institution equivalent to the above.
+- Degrees from a university or other tertiary institution equivalent to the above.

-If you do not meet the admission criteria, the approval of prior research experience or other qualifications is at the discretion of the relevant School Dean or Institute Director.
+If you do not meet the admission criteria, the approval of prior research experience or other degrees is at the discretion of the relevant School Dean or Institute Director.